NoreenNaz1234/ary-news/README.md

 # News app

-It tells about weather of every city
+It tells about current news of any where

 ## Getting Started